 I like my little Santa bear under the tree.
 My aunt sent it to me when we first moved into this house, and he has been an important part of our decor since.
 He fits in perfectly.

 Every year, I empty out my magazine basket and fill it up with lots of Christmas books.
 The idea is to read one every night in December, though that isn’t always easy.
 I think this week we might have to read three a night in order to get through all of them.
 The kids are just too darn busy now that they are older.
-Not to mention the fact that The Maestro and I are also busier than I’d like.
+Not to mention the fact that my husband and I are also busier than I’d like.
 Also, do not ask what I did with all the magazines.
 And don’t go into my office, either.

 But if you’d like to know which books are in the pile, click here: 24 Christmas Books to Read with Your Family.